bitsbreaches/HackTheBox-CTFs/TimeKORP.md

+TimeKORP is a web application that fetches the current time from the backend server.
+However, it is vulnerable to command injection.
 Very exciting twists in this lab, and lots of lessions learned.

-Discover the injectable parameter by intercepting a request with Burp Suite.
+To solve the challenge, discover the injectable parameter by intercepting a request with Burp Suite.
 `/?format=%H:%M`
 this returned the time from the server.